nicolas-E1/nicolas-E1/README.md

 I am a passionate Senior Software Engineer with over 15 years of experience in the ever-evolving tech industry.
 I write about software development on [BIT-acora](https://nicolasbracigliano.com/bit-acora/).

-Want to know how I more about me?
+Want to know how more about me?
 Check out my [about me](https://nicolasbracigliano.com/about/) page.

 ## ⚡ Fun facts